Classes

 Games, Simulation, Role-Playing — Frederick Oerther, Business

-Complexity Theory: World Edge Chaos — Lars Soderlund, Writing
+Complexity Theory: World on the Edge of Chaos — Lars Soderlund, Writing

 Popular Music & Postmodernism — Charles Mueller, Music